dermatthes/FHtml/README.md

 ## Related Projects

-If you like FHtml you might be interested in my other Projects:
+If you like FHtml you might be interested in some of my other projects:

 * **html5/template**: An angular-js / phptal implementation of inline-template components
 * **html5/htmlreader**: A fast and stupid HTML5 tokenizer not using libxml.
-(Stupid === Good; if you've ever tried to parse Html without libxml manipulating your elements.)
+(Stupid === Good; if you've ever tried to parse HTML without having libxml manipulating your elements)

 ## Install